alichtman/gopro-chaptered-video-assembler/README.md

 $ cargo install gopro-chaptered-video-assembler

 # Run the tool
-$ gopro-chaptered-video-assembler --input PATH --output PATH
+$ gopro-chaptered-video-assembler --input PATH_TO_DIRECTORY_WITH_GOPRO_FILES --output PATH_TO_OUTPUT_DIRECTORY
 ```

 ## Why does this exist?

-I've been using my GoPro to record videos for years.
-I shoot a lot of long-form climbing and mountain videos.
-Any video longer than a few minutes gets split into multiple files, which are unpleasant to deal with when it's time to edit.
-It's a tedious and time-consuming process to reassemble the videos.
+I shoot a lot of long-form videos on my GoPro.
+Any video longer than a few minutes gets split into multiple files.
+These are unpleasant to deal with when it's time to edit -- it's tedious and time-consuming to reassemble them.
 Here's an example of the output structure for multiple long videos:

 ![](assets/Example.drawio.png)

 Figuring out _which video goes where_ did not spark joy.
-So, I wrote a Rust tool to do it for me.
+So, this tool does it for me.

 It is: